1992tw/ai-basics-to-advanced/module1/README.md

 ## Overview
+START HERE !!!!
 This module, 'AI Basics to Advanced,' is designed to provide learners with a comprehensive understanding of artificial intelligence.
 It starts with foundational concepts and progresses through advanced techniques and applications, ensuring a complete grasp of AI's potential and challenges.
 By the end of the module, students will be equipped with the knowledge and skills to apply AI methods across various domains.

 ## Topics
 1. Introduction to AI: Concepts and Definitions